edgeimpulse/yolov5/README.md

     $ docker run --shm-size=1024m --rm -v $PWD:/scripts yolov5 --data-directory data/ --epochs 30 --model-size n --out-directory out/
     ```

+    > If you have an NVIDIA GPU, pass `--gpus all` to train on GPU.

 11. This creates an .onnx file and two .tflite files (both quantized and unquantized) in the 'out' directory.

 #### Adding extra dependencies